Definition:

 Further Understanding:

-An auditor plans and perform audit to give opinion in respect of the following
+An auditor plans and performs the audit to give an opinion in respect of the following

 - Whether Financial statements represent a true and fair view (or)